Remember Me Orchard

 Step 1) Choose a name to remember:

-1. If the person Remembering is honoring a relative who was lost in the Holocaust there is no requirement to select a lost child from the Yad Vashem data base
+- If the person remembering is honoring a relative who was lost in the Holocaust there is no requirement to select a lost child from the Yad Vashem data base

-2. If the person Remembering is honoring a family member who passed away but did not perish in the Holocaust - in order to plant a tree in the Remember Me orchard the name of a lost child MUST be selected from the Yad Vashem database of lost children to have a twinning remembrance program and ceremony.
+- If the person Remembering is honoring a family member who passed away but did not perish in the Holocaust - in order to plant a tree in the Remember Me orchard, please also select a name from the Yad Vashem database of lost children to have a twinning remembrance program and ceremony.
 CLICK HERE to access Yad Vashem's database of Lost Children

 Step 2) Request the name: CLICK HERE to request the name of a Lost Child from the Remember Us website for a Bnai Mitzvah.
 There is a voluntary fee of $36 to reserve a name of child lost in the Shoah which is paid directly to the Remember Us program.